-- not to make a referral at this stage

-- if further monitoring is necessary
+- not to make a referral at this stage - if further monitoring is necessary

-- if it would be appropriate to undertake an assessment (e.g., Early Help Assessment EHA)

 All information and actions taken, including the reasons for any decisions made, will be fully documented.
 All referrals to Lincolnshire's Customer Service Centre will be followed up in writing and these referrals will always be kept on file irrespective of the outcome.